RDCWorld

 RDCWorld (or alternatively spelled RDC World), short for Real Dreamers Change the World or Real Dreams Change the World, is an American collective of online video creators based in Texas.
 The group was founded by Mark Phillips and Affiong Harris.
-Also composed of members Leland Manigo, Desmond Johnson, Benjamin Skinner, Dylan Patel, and Johnathon Newton, the group is best known for its YouTube comedy videos relating to anime, sports, video games, Internet memes, and popular culture.
+Also composed of members Leland Manigo, Desmond Johnson, Benjamin Skinner, Dylan Patel, and Johnathon Newton, the group is best known for its YouTube comedy videos relating to anime, sports, video games, Internet memes, popular culture, and viral memes.

-The group's flagship RDCworld1 channel was registered on YouTube in 2012; as of July 2025, it has amassed over 1.78 billion video views and 7.19 million subscribers.
+The group's flagship RDCworld1 channel was registered on YouTube in 2012; as of January 2026, it has amassed over 1.85 billion video views and 7.24 million subscribers.